Pancreatic-Cancer-Treatment

 Gallstones: Gallstones are small, solid lumps (typically made of cholesterol) that form in the gallbladder.
 People with gallstones are at a higher risk of developing pancreatic cancer compared to those without gallstones.
 This increased risk is because gallstones can cause chronic pancreatitis, which is a risk factor for pancreatic cancer.

-Metabolic Syndrome: Women with metabolic syndrome have an increased risk of developing pancreatic cancer.
+Metabolic syndrome: Women with metabolic syndrome have an increased risk of developing pancreatic cancer.
 Metabolic syndrome is a cluster of conditions including:

 o Excess weight around the waist.